douglasgreen/taskmaster/docs/design.md

 Tasks are one-time or recurring.

 Only one of the days columns is set, so check Days of year, Days of week, and Days of month for the first non-empty column.
+An asterisk can be used in any of the day fields to mean every day.

 1. Go through the list for all tasks that are not done and haven't got a last date reminded of today.